New plates in Kansas will emphasize renewable energy

 TOPEKA, Kan.
-(KSNW) – Kansas will begin issuing new personalized license plates Wednesday that emphasize the state’s growth in using renewable energy.
+(AP) – Kansas will begin issuing new personalized license plates Wednesday that emphasize the state’s growth in using renewable energy.

 The plates will feature wind turbines profiled against a sunrise.
 Kansas Department of Revenue Secretary Mark Burghart says Kansas has become a leader in alternative energy.